Manatees and More Things To Do in Crystal River The Manatee Capital of the World

 One of the newest places we like is St. John’s Tavern.
 The tavern is a total remodel of a historical building with great service and many draft beer choices.
 They have a darn good burger too!

 Down the street is the new Kane’s Cattle Company.
 They advertise locally raised beef and the steaks are superb.
 The locals say Kane’s is a great addition to the food scene.

 Want seafood?
 We recommend Seafood Seller.
-Their Cajun twist on seafood classics is our favorite, but the Crab Plant is always fresh and a rustic way to enjoy seafood.
+Their Cajun twist on seafood classics is our favorite.
+The Crab Plant is always fresh and a rustic way to enjoy seafood on King’s Bay.

 A few miles north is a Best Western if you want a name brand.

-This Florida day trip is about an hour and a half from Tampa or Clearwater north along the Gulf coast.
-From Orlando it is about a two-hour day trip.
-Last updated May, 2022.
+This Florida day trip to Crystal River is about an hour and a half from Tampa or Clearwater north along the Gulf coast.
+From Orlando, it is about a two-hour Florida day trip.
+Last updated December 2022.

 Map of Crystal River and the area is below.

 More Day Trips in Florida –

 The Villages – the Fastest Growing Community in Florida